Thomas Bywater ditches the air-conditioning for instant Araby on a protracted layover in Dubai.

 ultra-rich.

 Unlike the contented, beige towns lining Lichtenstein and the Swiss Alps, the Emirati playground has something to show.
-Dubai uses its newfound megabucks to provide the skyline, deploy air con in bus stops, and construct fashion designer islands out into the Gulf.
-In quick, placed on one hell of a display for tourists.
+Dubai uses its newfound megabucks to provide the skyline, deploy air con in bus stops, and construct fashion designer islands in the Gulf.
+It was quickly placed on one hell of a display for tourists.

-And that is exactly why it has ended up the sort of popular layover vacation spot for Kiwi travelers flying via.
+That is exactly why it has become a popular layover vacation spot for Kiwi travelers flying via.

 That and the world-elegance worldwide airport — the third largest with the aid of several passengers carried.

-The city offers in wow-factor, temples to shopping, and guy-made spectacles to preserve gobs smacked and heads spinning for at least 12 of your 24-hour layover.
-But in some unspecified time in the future, one unearths one’s interest waning as a type of air-conditioned cabin fever sets in.
+The city offers a wow factor, temples to shopping, and guy-made spectacles to preserve gobs smacked and heads spinning for at least 12 of your 24-hour layover.
+But at some unspecified time in the future, one unearths one’s interest waning as a type of air-conditioned cabin fever sets in.

-You start to believe what the place seemed like a century in the past — no, 30 years ago even.
+You start to believe what the place seemed like a century ago — not even 30 years ago.
 Carried over the dunes to the lilting melodies of Scheherazade, you can experience the pull of the wilderness.

-As a vacationer, there are numerous methods to see the sands.
-For people with a restrained window of time who want to see any other aspect of the Gulf nation, Arabian Adventures runs an evening Desert Safari — a ought to for all people making an overnighter in Dubai International Airport.
+There are numerous ways for vacationers to see the sands.
+For people with a limited window of time who want to see other aspects of the Gulf nation, Arabian Adventures runs an evening Desert Safari—a must for all people making an overnight stay at Dubai International Airport.

-At 3 pm, our motive force arrived at the hotel in a glistening four-wheel drive.
-So a long way so Dubai, however soon we were heading south and leaving the skyline behind.
+At 3 p.m., our motive force arrived at the hotel in a glistening four-wheel drive.
+Dubai is a long way, but soon, we were heading south and leaving the skyline behind.

-At the edge of the Dubai barren region, Conservation Reserve tires had been deflated, and we joined a convoy of different motors heading out over the sand.
+Conservation Reserve tires had been deflated at the edge of the Dubai barren region, and we joined a convoy of different motors heading out over the sand.
 This power in itself justifies the journey.

-Within mins, we have been cruising over the dunes.
+Within minutes, we were cruising over the dunes.
 The 30 or so motors disappeared into the trenches among sandbanks, emerging and weaving over the crests.

 Each time the vehicle climbed to the pinnacle, it provided a new attitude over the ocean of dunes overlaying a place on the Manukau Harbor scale.